Q&A on Nordsøfonden's finances

 Who owns Nordsøfonden?

 Nordsøfonden is owned by the Danish state, with the Minister of Industry, Business and Financial Affairs as the sole owner.
-Nordsøfonden is administrated by Nordsøenheden and together, the two entities constitute the Danish state’s oil and gas company.
+Nordsøfonden is administrated by Nordsøenheden.

-By law, Nordsøfonden is to handle the participation of the Danish State in licences for the exploration and production of oil and gas in the Danish section of the North Sea.
+By law, Nordsøfonden is to handle the participation of the Danish state in licences for the exploration and production of oil and gas in the Danish section of the North Sea.
+In 2023, a legislative amendment was passed allowing Nordsøfonden also to participate on behalf of the Danish state in licences for carbon storage and associated activities in Denmark.

 How much revenue does Nordsøfonden generate?

-As Nordsøfonden is owned by the Danish state, the fund transfers its surplus Cash Flow to the state every year in the form of a dividend.
+Every year, Nordsøfonden is required to transfer its surplus liquidity in the form of a dividend to its owner, namely the Danish treasury.
 Nordsøfonden also pays corporate tax and hydrocarbon tax.

 Why does Nordsøfonden have such limited equity?

 Nordsøfonden generates revenue from the sale of the fund’s share of the oil and gas produced in the North Sea.
-This revenue is then used to cover expenses for licence activities, taxes, administration and so on.
+In the longer term, Nordsøfonden may additionally generate revenue from subsurface carbon storage.
+This revenue is used to cover expenses for licence activities, taxes, administration and so on.

-The sums transferred to the state coffers are not bound to Nordsøfonden; they are included in the national budget and can be distributed under the Danish Finance Act.
+The dividend transferred to the state coffers is not bound to Nordsøfonden; it is included in the national budget and can therefore be disbursed under the Danish Finance Act.

 Why is Nordsøfonden’s equity becoming smaller and smaller?

-In 2012, Nordsøfonden became a partner in the Danish Underground Consortium (DUC), which was responsible for around 85 percent of Danish production of oil and gas in 2020.
-In 2012, the value of Nordsøfonden’s share was estimated at DKK 8.8 billion.
+In 2012, Nordsøfonden became a partner in the Danish Underground Consortium (DUC), which is responsible for the overwhelming majority of Danish production of oil and gas.

-Up until 2012, Nordsøfonden’s equity was considered insignificant, so the fund’s equity was set at DKK 8.8 billion in 2012.
-Nordsøfonden has since generated total accounts-related profits in excess of DKK 1 billion, thus increasing the fund’s equity.
+Over the period 2012–23, Nordsøfonden has generated a total net result in excess of DKK 2.9 billion, thus increasing the fund’s equity.

-By law, Nordsøfonden is required to pay an annual dividend to the Danish state.
-Nordsøfonden has paid almost DKK 8 billion in dividends to the Danish state since 2012, which has consequently reduced the fund’s equity.
+By law, Nordsøfonden is required to pay out all surplus liquidity in the form of a dividend to the fund owner, i.e. the Danish state.
+For this reason, Nordsøfonden has paid DKK 9.0 billion in dividends to the Danish state during the same period, which has naturally reduced the fund’s equity.

-The reduction in equity does not, therefore, reflect the profit or loss on Nordsøfonden’s activities, it simply expresses that Nordsøfonden’s share in the value of DUC’s assets has been converted to liquidity that has been transferred to the Danish treasury.
+The total reduction in equity to DKK 3.4 billion at year-end 2023 does not, therefore, reflect the profit or loss on Nordsøfonden’s activities; it simply expresses that Nordsøfonden’s share in the value of DUC’s assets has been “converted” to liquidity that has been transferred to the Danish treasury.

 Is the Danish state liable for Nordsøfonden’s expenses?

 Nordsøfonden generates revenue from the sale of the fund’s share of the oil and gas produced.
-Expenses for activities under the licences, including operation of the producing fields, exploration and development of fields are financed through this revenue.
+In the longer term, Nordsøfonden may also generate revenue from carbon storage.

-By law, Nordsøfonden is obliged to transfer all its Cash Flow surplus to the Danish state every year in the form of a dividend.
+By law, Nordsøfonden is required to transfer all its cash flow surplus to the Danish state every year in the form of a dividend.
 This means that the fund cannot save up liquidity in a reserve.
-If the need arises to finance activities that cannot be covered by Nordsøfonden’s current revenue, financing is arranged through state loans.
+If the need arises to finance activities that cannot be covered by Nordsøfonden’s current revenue, financing is arranged through state relending.

 Can Nordsøfonden lose money?

-Nordsøfonden has to pay expenses and make investments in exploration, development and operation that correspond to its share in the licences.
+Nordsøfonden is obliged to pay expenses and make investments in licences corresponding to its share in these licences.

 Oil and gas prices have fluctuated sharply since the energy crisis of the 1970s, while investments in the oil and gas sector are often made from an extremely long-term perspective.
 This means that companies make investments defined by market-based, long-term expectations regarding future oil and gas prices, rather than on the basis of a current snapshot of the sector.

-In the same way as all other businesses, oil and gas companies – and thus, Nordsøfonden – make investments they expect to be profitable.
-For example, when a company chooses to develop a field, it does so in the expectation that the investment will produce a net profit.
+In the same way as all other businesses, Nordsøfonden makes investments it expects to be profitable.
+For example, when companies choose to develop a gas field or a facility for the storage of CO2, they do so in the expectation that the investment will produce a net profit.

-When oil and gas companies generate revenue, the state receives income for the treasury.
-If, on the other hand, companies make investments that subsequently prove not to be profitable, the state will incur a loss.
-This arises from Nordsøfonden suffering a loss on its 20% share of the activity, while the other companies have to shoulder the remaining 80% of the loss.
+When these companies generate a profit, the Danish state receives revenue in the form of company and hydrocarbon taxes paid to the Danish treasury.
+If, on the other hand, the companies make investments that subsequently prove not to be profitable, the state may incur a loss.
+This situation can occur in cases where Nordsøfonden is liable for the losses on its 20% share of the activity, while the other participant companies have to shoulder the remaining 80% of the loss.

-The commercial risks associated with state participation are an inevitable consequence of the desire to maximise the state’s share of the revenues from the asset which fundamentally belongs to the state.
+The commercial risks associated with state participation are an inevitable consequence of the desire actively to maximise the state’s share of the revenues from the asset, which fundamentally belongs to the state.

 What are the benefits of active state participation?

-The underground resources belong to the Danish state, and, as the state’s oil and gas company, Nordsøfonden is tasked with generating as much possible value for the state by making the best possible use of these resources and providing the state with insight into the licence activities.
+The underground resources belong to the Danish state, and as the state’s subsurface company, Nordsøfonden is tasked with generating maximum value for the state by making the best possible use of these resources and providing the state with insight into the licence activities.

-Nordsøfonden holds shares in all Danish licences granted since 2005 and is also a partner in the Danish Underground Consortium (DUC).
+Nordsøfonden holds shares in all Danish oil and gas licences granted since 2005 and is also a partner in the Danish Underground Consortium (DUC).
+In addition, Nordsøfonden is a participant in all licences granted for the storage of CO2.

-As a state-owned oil and gas company, Nordsøfonden looks after the interests of the Danish state in the licences.
-Nordsøfonden is to exercise active ownership of the fund’s share in the licence and to act as a commercial company.
+As a state-owned subsurface company, Nordsøfonden safeguards the interests of the Danish state in the licences.
+Nordsøfonden is to exercise active ownership of the fund’s share in the licences and to act as a commercial company.

-Nordsøfonden holds responsibility for ensuring that overall, the activities in the North Sea represent a benefit to Danish society.
+Nordsøfonden holds responsibility for ensuring that overall, the activities represent a benefit to Danish society.
 The fund is therefore committed to conducting its work with all due consideration to societal, environmental and social conditions.

-Nordsøfonden is a consistent player in more-or-less all activities in the Danish section of the North Sea, working at the intersection where partners, operators and public authorities meet.
+Nordsøfonden is a consistent player in more-or-less all licences, working at the intersection where partners, operators and public authorities meet.
 This enhances the working relationship on development of the Danish section of the North Sea to the benefit of society as a whole.

 Nordsøenheden and Nordsøfonden were established by an act of Parliament in 2005 to handle Danish participation in licences for the exploration and extraction of oil and gas.
+Today, Nordsøfonden is also tasked with representing the Danish state in Carbon Capture and Storage (CCS) licences.
 The purpose of the fund is to generate as much value as possible for the Danish state from our shared resources.

 State participation is a precondition in the licenses, and Nordsøfonden is not empowered to make decisions about its own participation.